opendocsg/slw-judgments-backfill/2010_SGHC_366/report.md

 **The decision of the court**

-60     As is common in allegations of this nature, the crucial evidence often comes from the alleged victim only and the court must be aware of the dangers of convicting solely on that testimony, bearing in mind the ease with which allegations of sexual assault may be fabricated and the concomitant difficulty of rebutting such allegations (see the Court of Appeal’s decision in _PP v Mohammed Liton Mohammed Syeed Mallik_ [2008] 1 SLR 601).
+60     As is common in allegations of this nature, the crucial evidence often comes from the alleged victim only and the court must be aware of the dangers of convicting solely on that testimony, bearing in mind the ease with which allegations of sexual assault may be fabricated and the concomitant difficulty of rebutting such allegations (see the Court of Appeal’s decision in _PP v Mohammed Liton Mohammed Syeed Mallik_ <span class="citation">[2008] 1 SLR 601</span>).
 The Court of Appeal in that case (at [39]) also emphasized that the quality of the testimony must be consistent with the high standard of proof beyond a reasonable doubt.
 Where a reasonable doubt arises in the testimony, it is axiomatic that the accused should be given the benefit of that doubt.

 61     Here, C1 was 17 years old at the time of the trial.
 Although an application was made by the prosecution at the commencement of the trial for her to testify _in camera_ , I decided against it as I was of the view it would be better to hear and observe C1 in open court in the presence of the accused and his family members.
 I agreed to revisit the application should circumstances warrant it.
 When the same application was made at C1’s recall for cross-examination during the resumed hearing, I remained of the same view.
 I had also not noticed anything during the first hearing that would call for a change of position.